What is STEM?

 Why STEM in Lancaster ISDThe Lancaster district-wide T-STEM structure sets the expectation that when students graduate from high school, they will leave our school system STEM-literate with a strong foundation in science, technology, engineering, and math and will be college and career ready.In addition, they will have the principles to succeed and contribute in a competitive and technologically advancing world.
 Recognizing that a majority of our students will represent first-time college attendees, we have made the commitment to redesign our district by creating a cradle to careers pipeline.The district-wide T-STEM framework will place an emphasis on Awareness at the elementary level, Exposure and Engagement at the middle school level, and will lead to Experience and Articulation at the high school level.
 As a result, our students will leave us college prepared and ready to become contributing members of a STEM future.STEM is a meta-discipline or a focused integration of Science, Technology, Engineering, and Mathematics.
 Through STEM, Lancaster ISD students will gain authentic learning experiences through problem-based learning.

-Lancaster ISD is hosting our STEM Night: A Virtual Experience to showcase students' application of 21st-century skills through STEM Challenges.
-This STEM event will feature:
+Lancaster ISD is hosting a Virtual STEM Night Experience to showcase students' application of 21st-century skills through STEM Challenges.
+This Family Night of STEM will feature:

 Lancaster ISD is committed to excellence and soaring to the Next Level!
-This event will be an engaging learning opportunity for our students, parents, and community as we showcase the positive impact of STEM on student learning and preparation to be globally competitive
+This event will be an engaging learning opportunity for our students, parents, and community as we showcase the positive impact of STEM and developing globally competitive scholars.

 What is a Makerspace?